-The Ministry of Internal Affairs is implementing a new online electronic visa application system.
-This is mandatory for applying for all Ugandan visas, including: entry permit (work permit), Uganda tourist visa, multiple entry visa, transit visa, East Africa tourist visa, student pass, diplomatic visa, official visa, special pass, Certificate of Residence, dependant pass.
+The Ministry of Internal Affairs has implemented a new online electronic visa application system.
+This is (in theory) mandatory for applying for all Ugandan visas, including: entry permit (work permit), Uganda tourist visa, multiple entry visa, transit visa, East Africa tourist visa, student pass, diplomatic visa, official visa, special pass, Certificate of Residence, dependent’s pass.

-All requests for visas and work permits (E-Visa and E-permits) should now be completed via this link on the Uganda immigration website.
+All requests for tourist visas, passes and work permits (E-Visa and E-permits) should now be completed via this link on the Uganda immigration website.

 Under the new application process, applicants for all immigration services such as visas, work permits and passes will be required to apply and pay online, and an electronic notification / authorization will be sent to the applicant before proceeding to the preferred Entry Point e.g. Entebbe International Airport or the nearest Uganda Mission abroad for the visa to be issued.

-NOTE: Management anticipates that the full implementation may take several weeks – (the Kenyan e-visa had teething problems for a number of months, so expect the same for Uganda).
-Information via Uganda Tourism Board in July stated: “Through the month of July 2016, it will still be possible to get visas on arrival.
+NOTE: Management anticipated that the full implementation would take several weeks (the Kenyan e-visa had teething problems for a number of months, so expect the same for Uganda).
+Information via Uganda Tourism Board stated: “Through the month of July 2016, it will still be possible to get visas on arrival.
 However, the traveler will have to go through the electronic application process (as above) at the port of entry.”
-[December 2016: the cut-off date for this has not been communicated].
+[January 2018: the cut-off date for this has not been communicated].

 If you are traveling to Uganda and applying for a Ugandan visa online, you are advised to:

 Apply at least ONE MONTH prior to travel.
 (However, some applications are approved in hours, others days, some not at all… if you apply too early, it may even get cancelled and there’s no guarantee you will get your money back).